School Social Work in Cherokee County

 A Guide for Parents and Teachers

-Our goal is to assure that no student in Cherokee County gains less than full advantage of the educational opportunities provided by the school system as a result of family problems or school attendance problems.
+Our goal is to ensure that no student in Cherokee County gains less than full advantage of the educational opportunities provided by the school system as a result of family problems or school attendance problems.

 School Social Work Services